frederic-perez/AmE-dictionary/data/dictionary.md

 __gallimaufry__ _n_ A jumble; a hodgepodge. _Syn_ patchwork, melange, ragbag _Inside the chest, he found a gaudy gallimaufry of old dresses, feathers, and sequins._
 __galling__ _adj_ :five: Irritating, exasperating, or bitterly humiliating.
 Causing extreme irritation or chagrin; vexing: _a galling delay; a galling setback to their plans._ _A galling loss._
 __Gallionic__ _adj_ Indifferent or uncaring.
 After Gallio, a Roman senator, who refused to take action in a dispute.
+__gallons__ _n pl_ Great quantities. _Things get interesting at feeding time, when gallons of minnows are tossed in the pool._
 __galloping__
 __gallows__ _n_ :two::hammer:
 __galore<sup>1</sup>__ _adj_ :three::hammer: _The terrace offers sunbathing opportunities galore._
 __galore<sup>2</sup>__ _adv_
 __galoshes__ _n_
 __galumph__ _v intr_ :two: /ɡəˈlʌmpf; -ˈlʌmf/ _informal_ [:scroll: C19 (coined by Lewis Carroll): probably a blend of gallop + triumph] To leap or move about clumsily or joyfully.
-__galvanize__ _v_ :nine: (galvanized) /GAL-vuh-nyze/ To startle into sudden activity; stimulate.
+__galvanize__ _v_ :nine::m: (galvanized) /GAL-vuh-nyze/ To startle into sudden activity; stimulate.
 To cause (people) to take action on something that they are excited or concerned about. _The council’s proposal to close the library has galvanized the town’s residents._
 __gambit__ _n_ :five: A maneuver, stratagem, or ploy, especially one used at an initial stage. _Syn_ tactic, move, policy, scheme, strategy, trick, device, manoeuvre, ploy, stratagem _They said the plan was no more than a clever political gambit._
 __Game of the Goose__ _n_ (Goose game) :es: el juego de la oca
 __game plan__ _n_ :six::hammer: _My game plan is “failure is not an option.”_